kojunghsu/finsight-product-analytics-copilot/README.md

 ## Data contract

-FinSight no longer requires every uploaded CSV to contain one universal schema.
+FinSight does not require every uploaded CSV to contain a universal schema.
 Each use case has its own minimum data contract:

 | Credit-card use case | Minimum confirmed fields |
 |---|---|